rebelsky/csc207c/_labs/mergesort.md

 The original version of this laboratory was written by Peter-Michael Osera.
 Samuel A. Rebelsky made some revisions in spring 2019 and some more revisions in spring 2023.
-The code repository was added in spring 2023.
+SamR added the code repository in spring 2023.